-Green Olive Tapenade is one of the simplest appetizers to make.
+Green Olive Tapenade is one of the simplest appetizers to make when it comes to vegetarian dip recipes.
 It’s also the perfect condiment to have on hand for olive lovers, as it can be added to, or spread on, many dishes for added flavor.

 Ingredients for Green Olive Tapenade

-There are so many, many reasons to love olive tapenade, and the list of simple ingredients is among them.
+There are so many, many reasons to love this recipe, and the list of simple ingredients is among them.
 With most (maybe all?) already in your pantry, you can whip up a batch whenever the craving strikes, or when you need the perfect last-minute appetizer.

 Here are the list of ingredients you’ll need to make this briny olive tapenade:

-- Anchovy Paste* – anchovies are a traditional ingredient when it comes to tapenades, they add a rich brininess that is classic, especially in the provincial region of France.
-If you are looking for a vegetarian or vegan version, see the notes below.
+• Anchovy Paste or Capers – anchovies are a traditional ingredient when it comes to tapenades, they add a rich brininess that is classic, especially in the provincial region of France.
+Use capers instead for a vegetarian version.

 How to Make Olive Tapenade